-One of the biggest driving factors for the need of an enterprise class ERP system revolves around finance/accounting.
+One of the biggest driving factors for the need for an enterprise-class ERP system revolves around finance/accounting.
 Anything that is related to income or expenses must be tracked in extreme detail.
 To properly manage finances, many other aspects of the business need to be tracked and controlled in a transactional manner.
 Everything from human resources, sales, returns, shipping, inventory, and so on.
-To insure all information remains accurate very strict rules and processes are setup.
-There are vast amount of ways ERP systems can help a company manage their business.
-Many companies find benefit and are almost required to have of some sort of ERP system.
+To ensure all information remains accurate very strict rules and processes are set up.
+There are a vast amount of ways ERP systems can help a company manage their business.
+Many companies find benefit and are almost required to have some sort of ERP system.
 These systems help them manage their business in today’s market full of government regulations and reporting requirements.

 MRP — Material or Manufacturing Resource Planning

 Both of these have a very high level of detail around material tracking.
 Material Planning tends to focus more on the cost of material and its location at any point in time.
 This can include everything from shipping, lead times, actual cost, to material movement throughout the manufacturing process and the cost associated with it.
 Manufacturing Planning also has a detailed tracking of material.
 However, these systems tend to focus more on the manufacturing process.
 One specific thing they tend to track is work cell details.
 Some examples of this tracking are the material going into and out of a work cell, the resources required for the work cell to operate, tooling required at each work cell, and in some case detailed work instructions for each process required at the work cell, and much more.
 These systems still have a very tight process that must be followed for control of the manufacturing or assembly process.
 Variations to the process are not typically permitted unless it is a defined; pre-approved process variation.